 Under 718 (condos) and 720 (HOAs), owners have the right to view the official records of the association.
 This then leads to the question of what exactly encompasses the “official records.”

-The arbitrator eventiually found that, yes, the invoices of the association attorney were part of the official records that owners could inspeact; BUT, the association could redact these invoices to protect the attorney-client and work-product privileges.
-The abritrator said” “[i]f attorney work product is contained in an invoice, e.g. a description of work performed reveals the attorney’s thoughts, etc., regarding the litigation, that information may be redacted.”
+The arbitrator eventually found that, yes, the invoices of the association attorney were part of the official records that owners could inspect; BUT, the association could redact these invoices to protect the attorney-client and work product privileges.
+The arbitrator said” “[i]f attorney work product is contained in an invoice, e.g. a description of work performed reveals the attorney’s thoughts, etc., regarding the litigation, that information may be redacted.”